igorski/binarcular/README.md

 # Binarcular

-A library that allows you to read/write the contents of a binary file into/from a JSON Object, taking care of all data type conversion into JavaScript-friendly values.
+A library that allows you to read/write the contents of a binary file into/from a JSON Object, taking care of all data type conversion using JavaScript-friendly values.
 You can search for data by value, slice blocks into separate, meaningful structures or generate a binary downloadable file, all inside your browser.